-I made some rice on the side, but really, I didn’t really want the rice.
+I made some fried rice on the side, but really, I didn’t really want/need the rice at all.
 The chicken and veggies on their own are all you need which makes this a great dish to make for all you low-carbers.
 And for all your vegetarians, omit the chicken and use tofu or just load up on more veggies!
+And while it may seem like a lot of ingredients, it actually comes together in about 30 minutes which is perfect for a weeknight meal.
 The sauce is perfect, just a touch of sweetness from the honey with a little kick from the Sriracha.
 This one is definitely a keeper!

 - 2 (6-ounce) skinless, boneless chicken breast halves, cut into 1-inch cubes

 - 1/2 teaspoon black pepper